CliMA/ClimaAnalysis.jl/docs/src/var.md

 !!! warning "Interpolate on dates"
-    If any of the dimensions contains `Dates.DateTime` elements, interpolation is not possible. `Interpolations.jl` does not support interpolating on dates.
+    If any of the dimensions contains `Dates.DateTime` elements, interpolation is not possible, because interpolating on dates is not supported.

 Extrapolating is supported only on the longitude and latitude dimensions.
 For the longitude and latitude dimensions, a periodic boundary condition and a flat boundary condition are